BaseMax/bookpam/README.md

 - Generate **PDF** file from **html** file.
 - Get own style.css file from user via command parser CLI

+## Partnership and development

+Please send issue or pull request if you found a bug or problem.
+Feel free to discuss or send pull...

+# License

+**BookPam** is licensed under the [GNU General Public License](LICENSE).

 ---------

 # Max Base